FrederikHartung/pokeRogueBot/README_changelog.md

 Work in Progress:

+## 2.0
+- deactivated buying of pp restore items if a move ran out of pp because it's not currently working
+- added missing phases and game modes
+- fixed a bug in the attack decision-making that the bot tries to attack an already fainted pokemon

 ## 1.3
 - fixed bug, that a status heal item is tried to be used as a revive item
 - fixed a bug in the loop detection, when to many eggs are hatched in a row